alewin/koci-blog/content/posts/2019-12-02-cost-savings-google-maps-services/index.md

 Other useful tips are: **monitor** usage of your API to catch anomalies, set a **budget alert**, **restrict** your API keys to specific IP, using a **native app** to view maps (it's Free!) instead of a web application...

-There's not really 12° tip, **write a comment** with your tips about Google Maps Services based on your experience...
+There isn't 12° tip, **write a comment** with your tips about Google Maps Services based on your experience...

 ---

 ## Conclusion

 The services offered by Google, in **large scale** can be expensive, there are **alternatives** like MapBox, Maptiler, Here, etc.. but usually the accuracy and the details are not the same.
-This makes us reflect on the monopolization of a service that can enslave us, what would happen if Google made Google Analytics or Tag Manager paid?
-As it did 2 years ago for Google Maps?
+This makes us reflect on the monopolization of a service that can enslave us, what would happen if Google made Google Analytics or Tag Manager paid, as it did 2 years ago for Google Maps?

-In the next article, I'd like to talk about **MapBox**, **MapTiler** and **Open Street Map**, the advantages and disadvantages of switching maps service.
+In the next article, I'd like to talk about **MapBox**, **MapTiler** and **Open Street Map**, the advantages, and disadvantages of switching maps service.